You Are Probably Using the Wrong HDMI Cord

 Advertisement

 You can’t just go to Monoprice or Amazon and choose a nice-looking 2.0 cable and call it a day.
-But thankfully this guide exists, so you also don’t have to pour over every single number that chases after an HDMI cable when you do a search on Monoprice or Amazon.
+But thankfully this guide exists, so you also don’t have to pore over every single number that chases after an HDMI cable when you do a search on Monoprice or Amazon.

 The key thing isn’t to look for 4K, or 60Hz, or HDR, or more complex stats like YUV 4:4:4.
 All you actually need to pay attention to is the bandwidth of the cable.
 You want to find cables that say they are capable of 18Gbps or higher.